Skip to content

 PID Control with Arduino

 NOTE 3: PYDAQ is programmed to use 10 bits as ADC resolution and 0V to 5V as the input range.
+To change this, the user can alter the following variables:

 self.arduino_ai_bits = 10